Sliman4/rpc-selector/README.md

 ## Description
 Web browser extension (Firefox, Vivaldi, Chrome, Opera, Edge) to redirect URLs based on regex or wildcard patterns.
-Fork on [Redirector](https://github.com/einaregilsson/Redirector), optimized for redirecting NEAR RPC requests.
+Fork of [Redirector](https://github.com/einaregilsson/Redirector), optimized for redirecting NEAR RPC requests.

 After installation, it will start working immediately with no additional setup, the default replacement RPC is `near.lava.build`.
 You can check that the extension is working by opening F12 > Network tab: